pyne/pyne/docs/theorymanual/spatial_solvers.rst

 can be precomputed thus saving execution time.
 Following [24] we decided to implement the LD method distinctly from the arbitrary order complete DGFEM kernel in order to create a highly optimized method."
 (1, p.92)

+.. _dgfem-ll:
 ********************************
-DGFEM-LL theory (linear-linear?)
+DGFEM-LL
 ********************************

 Part of the complete family?
 Or is this the complete dgfem solver?

+.. _sct-step:
 *****************************
-Sct-step theory
+Sct-Step
 *****************************

 One of the problems with most spatial solvers is the inconsistent and sharp boundary conditions.
 A new method